 Firstly, I think it’s important to understand that it is not possible to remove all the blood from an animal.
 We simply must meet the standard that was laid out in the bible.

-Meat that is certified kosher must meet several requirements regarding the removal of blood…Some of which are biblical… others are not:
+In order for a meat to be certified kosher, it must meet several requirements regarding the removal of blood…Some of which are biblical… others are not:

 - The animal must be ritually slaughtered (not mentioned in the bible)